 Rafael Bush, FS, Detroit Lions

-Detroit Lions 2017 Offseason Preview: Detroit has $43-million for 2017 at the moment.
+Detroit Lions 2017 Recap: Detroit has $31,797,575 for 2017 at the moment.
 The Lions can bring back most of their starters and stay under the cap and go with Christian McCaffrey who would be an upgrade over their four running backs under contract.

 Detroit has enough money to retain their starters.
 Solomon Thomas a left end out of Stanford, Washington receiver John Ross, Alabama tight end O.J.
 Howard, and Christian McCaffrey could all be options for Detroit at 21.
 Overall the Lions are in a solid position to contend again in 2017.

 Detroit Lions 2017 Free Agents